landtechnologies/technical-challenge/land-ownership/README.md

 Our real-world end-users have the following request:

-- For a given company, tell me how much land that company owns in total.
+- For a given company, tell me how much land that company owns in total (i.e. directly and indirectly).

 As this is a tech-challenge not the real world, we'd just like to see a really basic script backed by in-memory data structures.